Korean American Youth Leaders in Training Program

 Who Should Apply?

-Korean American high school and college students who want to develop their leadership skills to create social change.
-Each program is limited to 8 college interns and 10 high school interns.
+Korean American high school students who want to develop their leadership skills to create social change.
+High school students must be at least in the 9th grade when applying for the program.
+Each program is limited to 10 high school interns.

 High school students will receive community service hours for their participation in the internship.
 The tuition for high school students is $100.00 for the entire eight week program.